liamross/interval-resizer/README.md

 ### What is this for?
 The main usage for the *resizer* is in a Dashboard scenario, where you want your components to expand with their content, but you don't want a bunch of uneven heights.
-By setting your growthUnit, you give the *resizer* intervals to snap to, without losing track of the original height of the *internals*.
+By setting your intervalUnit, you give the *resizer* intervals to snap to, without losing track of the original height of the *internals*.
 By allowing the *internals* to snap back to their original height just long enough to get a height measurement, the *resizer* is able to calculate the next interval to size